 In 1927 a new company was set up and purchased the Coalbrookvale Colliery, the new company was called The Coke Yard Colliery Company, it consisted of the following gentlemen – Mr Thomas Davies; Mr James Davies; Mr David Davies (Brothers); Mr Alfred Tudgay; Mr William Bowen; and Mr Oswald Lovett.

 The following Monday the services of a professional diver was called for and Mr James Douglas from Cardiff, his two brothers and his son-in-law arrived at Coalbrookvale.
-They descended the shaft and reached the water level 20 feet from the bottom of the pit, they descended through the water to pit bottom though there was no sign of Mr Tudgay, upon their ascent they found the body 9 feet below the surface of the water level in the shaft, he had been caught up in girder work and old guide ropes.
-At the inquest Mr R. Collett, Pit Man was commended for his actions and risking his own life in trying to rescue Mr Tudgay.
+They descended the shaft and reached the water level 20 feet from the bottom of the pit, they sunk through the water to pit bottom, though there was no sign of Mr Tudgay.
+Upon their ascent they found the body of Mr Tudgay 9′ feet below the surface of the water level in the shaft, he had been caught up in girder work and old guide ropes.
+At the inquest Mr R. Collett, pit-man was commended for his actions and risking his own life in trying to rescue Mr Tudgay.
 Thanks were given to the Ebbw Vale Steel, Iron and Coal Company in supplying the rescue equipment.

-I am not sure what date the Coalbrookvale Colliery closed though in the late 1930s the Coalbrookvale area along with parts of North Blaina was in need of repair and many houses deemed inhabitable by the council and a clearance scheme was put into action.
+I am not sure what date the Coalbrookvale Colliery closed though in the late 1930’s the Coalbrookvale area along with parts of North Blaina was in need of renovation and upgrading, many houses were deemed inhabitable by the council and a clearance scheme was put into action.
 Many properties were demolished and the land was cleared.
-A few miners and their families travelled North to find work in the northern coalfields.
+A few miners and their families travelled north to find work in the northern coalfields.

 (More information to come).